Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Brattleboro was once called Wantastiquet by the Abenaki tribe, who fought against the British while allied with the French in the 1700s.

-A fort was built called Fort Dummer to be a blockhouse and stockade in 1725.
+A fort was built called Fort Dummer to be a blockhouse and fence in 1725.

 The town was known later as Guilford.
-Relics of its past can still be seen in the historic downtown where old buildings have been restored and repurposed to offer visitors a variety of different stores and restaurants to enjoy.
+Relics of its past can still be seen in the historic downtown, where old buildings have been restored and repurposed to offer visitors various stores and restaurants to enjoy.

 The town grew once people started taking notice of its unparalleled river access and opportunities for outdoor adventure.
 Fort Dummer today is a Vermont state park.

-However, Brattleboro has never lost touch with its quirky roots.
-Lesch told us about a variety of different events held in the town ranging from a food truck roundup every Thursday in the summer to a big community Thanksgiving in the fall.
+However, Brattleboro has always kept in touch with its quirky roots.
+Lesch told us about various events held in the town, ranging from a food truck roundup every Thursday in the summer to a big community Thanksgiving in the fall.

 Brattleboro Business: Vermont Vermouth

-One of the most interesting things about the town of Brattleboro, Vermont is its residents and their tight-knit community.
+One of the most exciting things about Brattleboro, Vermont, is its residents and their tight-knit community.

 What we thought would be a quick trip and tasting at Vermont Vermouth turned into a fascinating conversation with Kobe Shwayder, a Brattleboro business owner who traded a profession in academia for one in a distillery.

 Shwayder started out by loving cooking and baking.
-Over time, he started brewing beer and making his own spice blends which eventually led him to vermouth distillery.
+Over time, he started brewing beer and making his own spice blends, eventually leading him to a vermouth distillery.

 A Brattleboro Gallery Walk

-Shwayder is one of many people in the Brattleboro area who has a knack for creativity.
-The town has a thriving art scene which was on display during the Downtown Brattleboro Gallery Walk, which takes place on Fridays.
+Shwayder is one of many people in the Brattleboro area with a knack for creativity.
+The town has a thriving art scene, which was on display during the Downtown Brattleboro Gallery Walk, which takes place on Fridays.

-With art on display ranging from paintings to ceramics to artfully crafted birdhouses, each Brattleboro gallery was different and there wasn’t a single one you wanted to miss!
-The compact town is easy to navigate and the galleries are easy to find.
+With art on display ranging from paintings to ceramics to artfully crafted birdhouses, each Brattleboro gallery was different, and there wasn’t one you wanted to miss!
+The compact town is easy to navigate, and the galleries are easy to find.

 What’s for dinner?

 After the Gallery Walk, we headed over to St. Elliot’s Fish & Chips for well…fish and chips!
-Located in the center of downtown, this spot was a perfect place to stop for some food before heading home for the night.
+Located in downtown, this spot was a perfect place to stop for food before heading home for the night.

 Saturday: Living Like a Local for a Day